 About the Major

-Additionally, through our language programs, you will achieve at least intermediate-level proficiency in a Middle Eastern language—Arabic, Hebrew, Persian, or Turkish.
+Additionally, students will achieve at least intermediate-level proficiency in a Middle Eastern language (Arabic, Hebrew, Persian, or Turkish).

 Students are required to complete a minor or dual major.
 Some areas of interest that complement the major are business, political science, government policy, education, and law.

 Our graduates are often drawn to careers in academia, government services, international business, and teaching.

 Undergraduate Independent Study Form